D0rkKnight/OCRMyManga/README.md

 ## Installation

-Get started by installing the Google Cloud Vision Python library by following these steps: https://cloud.google.com/vision/docs/libraries#client-libraries-install-python

-It's basically just this command:
-`pip install --upgrade google-cloud-vision`
+This tool REQUIRES a Google Cloud Vision API Key.
+Follow these instructions to get one: https://cloud.google.com/vision/docs/setup

 Then, install OCRMyManga from pip with the following command:
 `pip install ocrmymanga`